- BY Nath Gbikpi

 Who can apply for a UK Ancestry visa?

 As mentioned above, the Ancestry visa route is only open to Commonwealth nationals.
 Not all Commonwealth nationals qualify, though.
-The basic eligibility criteria are found in paragraphs 186 to 193 of Part 5 of the Immigration Rules.
+The basic eligibility criteria are found in Appendix UK Ancestry of the immigration rules.

 The applicant must: